-Basil is the key ingredient in pesto, a popular condiment made of olive oil, pine nuts, parmesan cheese and fresh basil.
-But basil is also a key topping for a traditional margarita pizza and you can’t have a proper caprese salad without the stuff.
-(A caprese salad is basil stacked with fresh mozzarella and a slice of tomato.
-The red white and green resembling the Italian flag!)
+Basil is the key ingredient in pesto, a popular condiment made of olive oil, pine nuts, parmesan cheese, and fresh basil.
+But basil is also a key topping for a traditional margarita pizza and you can’t have a proper Caprese salad without the stuff.
+(A Caprese salad is basil stacked with fresh mozzarella and a slice of tomato.
+The red white and green resemble the Italian flag!)

 And there sure is lots to love about this fragrant and flavorful herb.

 Basil is an extremely powerful plant for the following reasons:

 Flavonoids.
 Basil provides two important flavonoids which protect cells from damage and from bacterial growth.

 Anti-inflammatory properties.
 Basil has been known to reduce inflammation in the body thanks to some of its extremely volatile oils.